kuvam/isync/README.md

 # isync

-> A straightforward, zero-dependency [NodeJS](https://nodejs.org/) module to set JavaScript objects to be automatically persisted to disk, in [JSON](http://www.json.org/), at intervals.
+> A straightforward and zero-dependency [NodeJS](https://nodejs.org/) module to automatically persist JavaScript objects to disk at intervals, in [JSON](http://www.json.org/).

 <hr />